dash-mode/dash-mode.github.io/_pages/cv.md

 Experience
 ======
+* GitLab Inc. - Software Engineering Intern (May 2020 - Aug 2020)
+    * Worked for the Backend-Editor and Backend-Knowledge teams of GitLab.
+    * Fixed bugs in the static site editor, snippets and wikis, and made improvements to the GitLab handbook.
+    * Developed features and improvements to the GitLab product in a secure, well-tested, and performant way.
+    * Collaborated with Engineers from other teams to maintain a high bar for quality in a fast-paced, iterative environment.

 * GyanSys Inc. - Software Engineering Intern (June 2019 – August 2019)
   * Developed SAPUI5 Web Applications on the SAP Cloud Platform
   * Published a Fiori Mobile Application on the SAP App Store with features such as Platform Independence, Cordova, Kapsel